William Rouse-Boughton: Marriage and children

 On 24 March 1824 he married Charlotte Knight (1800–1842), a renowned horticulturalist, the daughter and heiress of the horticulturalist Thomas Knight by his wife, a member of the Fenton family known as the celebrated Grecian "Miss Fenton".
-Thomas Knight had inherited Downton Hall near Ludlow from his brother the art connoisseur Payne Knight (d.1824), MP, and thus it passed to the Rouse-Boughton family.
+Thomas Knight had inherited Downton Castle near Ludlow from his brother the art connoisseur Payne Knight, MP (d.
+1824) and thus it passed to the Rouse-Boughton family.

 He had three sons and five daughters.
 On his death he left £10,000 to each of his daughters and £100 to each of his sisters (Louisa and Caroline).
 The rest was inherited by his eldest son.